edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnLinuxDistro.md

 Note that a new folder, named for the repository, gets created containing source code with each of the git clones above.

 !!!
 Warning
     These git clone operations pull from the main branch of the EdgeX repositories.
 This is the current working branch in EdgeX development.
-See the [git clone documentation](https://git-scm.com/docs/git-clone) for how to clone a specific named release or branch.
+See the [git clone documentation](https://git-scm.com/docs/git-clone) for how to clone a specific named release branch or version tag.

 ## Build EdgeX Services